Nicktz/rmsfuns/Readme.md

 ViewXL
 ------

 This function makes it easy to quickly view any R object or dataframe in excel.
 A random file is created in R's temporary folder location (see tempdir() to find your location).
 The excel file location can also be overridden using the FilePath command.
+IMPORTANT: if using a mac, set mac = TRUE in the command (equal to FALSE by default).

     library(rmsfuns)
     df <- data.frame(date = seq(as.Date("2012-01-01"),
                             as.Date("2015-08-18"),"day"), x = rnorm(1326, 10,2))
     ViewXL(df)
+    # ViewXL(df, mac = TRUE) if using a mac

 To clean the R temporary file folder (done periodically if using ViewXL often - especially with large excel files), use CleanTempFolder: